ruro122020/Libraries-App/README.md

 then, run python lib/cli.py

-You should see a menu that looks like this:
+A menu should pop up that looks like this:

 ![alt text](./media/library%20main%20menu.png "Main Menu")